A Research Guide for Students by I Lee

 "A pun, or paronomasia, is a form of word play that deliberately exploits an ambiguity between similar-sounding words for humorous or rhetorical effect.
 Such ambiguity may arise from the intentional misuse of homophonical, homographical, homonymic, polysemic, metonymic, or metaphorical language."

-View more definitions of a Pun from The Free Dictionary.
+View more definitions of "Pun" from

 1. The fattest knight at King Arthur's round table was Sir Cumference.
 He acquired his size from too much pi.